-Surface Transportation System Preservation and Operation Grouping - Cont.
-(230000090) Scenic and historic highway programs, Landscaping and scenic beautification, Historic preservation, Infrastructure projects for improving non-driver access to public transportation and enhanced mobility, Community improvement activities, Management Plan including data collection, maintenance and integration, software costs, and equipment costs that support the development of performance- based management systems for infrastructure.
-Rail - Highway grade crossing improvements Highway safety improvements: Installation of new or improvement of existing guardrail.
-Installation of traffic signs and signals/lights.
-Spot safety improvements.
-Sidewalk improvements, Pedestrian and/or bicycle facilities, Traffic calming and traffic diversion improvements, Transportation Alternatives as defined by 23 U.S.C.
+- Development and implementation of a State Asset Management Plan including data collection, maintenance and integration, software costs, and equipment costs that support the development of performance- based management systems for infrastructure. - Rail Highway grade crossing improvements - Highway safety improvements: - Installation of new or improvement of existing guardrail. - o Installation of traffic signs and signals/lights. - o Spot safety improvements. - Sidewalk improvements, - Pedestrian and/or bicycle facilities, - Traffic calming and traffic diversion improvements, - Transportation Alternatives as defined by 23 U.S.C.
 213(B), 23 U.S.C.
-101(A)(29), and -- --- ---
+101(A)(29), and